cpiccirilli1/PodCatch---Podcast-Aggregator/README.md

 # Podcatch: Podcast Aggregator

+Note: Currently this release is insecure due to Paramiko & requests modules.
+Use at your own risk.

 A command line podcast manager for posix systems coded in Python3 and sql for data management.
 The program manages subscriptions, downloads episodes, and maintains a database of all tracks.
 Will also transfer these to your android phone via SSH and, in the future, bluetooth.

 ## Getting Started